|

 which in turn are affected by environmental stresses and a host of other

-phenomena. ["UCSD's Michael Karin follows the cellular pathways"
+phenomena.
+"UCSD's Michael Karin follows the cellular pathways"

 ScienceWatch, Mar-Apr.
-1999] http://www.sciencewatch.com/march-april99/sw_march-april99_page3.htm
+1999 http://archive.sciencewatch.com/march-april99/index.html

 See also under